Advanced Mirage 2000 interceptor variants: Cockpit and ergonomics

 Going down further, the VTM's only purpose is to display the radar scope directly in front of the pilot and with infinite collimation, to allow an easier transition from BVR to WVR combat, without the need to refocus the eyes.
 Through HOTAS commands it's possible to change radar parameters such as number of scan lines, azimuth scan, antenna elevation and radar modes (ground mapping, terrain avoidance, etc.).

-The VTLs are two coloured LCD displays, mounted at each side of the front panel.
-They replace the vast majority of analog gauges and dials from the Mirage 2000C, displaying informations about attack systems, navigation points, countermeasures etc. Due to the delition of the RWR (Radar warning receiver panel) from the aircraft, threat warning and electronic warfare informations are also displayed on a VTL page.
+The VTLs are two coloured LCD displays, mounted on each side of the front panel.
+They replace the vast majority of analogue gauges and dials from the Mirage 2000C, displaying information about attack systems, navigation points and countermeasures.
+Due to the deletion of the radar warning receiver panel from the aircraft, threat warning and electronic warfare information are also displayed on a VTL page.

-Finally, the VTB is used as a TACSIT (Tactical Situation) display, where all information for navigation and the tactical situation are combined and projected.
-Aerial targets, SAM engagements zones, RWR contacts, area boundaries, maps, routes and FAOR (Fighter Area Of Responsibility) limits are also displayed on the VTB.
+Finally, the VTB is used as a TACSIT (tactical situation) display, where all information for navigation and the tactical situation are combined and projected.
+Aerial targets, SAM engagements zones, RWR contacts, area boundaries, maps, routes and FAOR (fighter area of responsibility) limits are also displayed on the VTB.
 In tactical mode, the VTB's primary function is to enhance pilot situational awareness through datalinks such as Link16 or LU2.
 It allows the pilot to monitor a real-time view of the formation, sharing flight data (altitude, speed), remaining missiles, target assignments, and RWR status (who is illuminated and from where).
-Control of the network is managed either by the formation leader or by a ground-based C2 station/AWACS, which also handles IFF (Identification Friend or Foe).
+Control of the network is managed either by the formation leader, or by a ground-based command and control station or an airborne early warning and control aircraft, which also handles IFF (identification friend or foe).

 The side consoles are mostly dedicated to the control of radios, engine start-up and navigational aids (ILS, TACAN/VOR and INS navigation).

-To allow easier control during air combat maneuvering, various controls were moved to the HOTAS system.
+To allow easier control during air combat manoeuvring, various controls were moved to the HOTAS system.

-The Mirage 2000-5 Mk.2 upgrade introduced higher-resolution, NVG-compatible LCD displays, and replaced the legacy PCN (Poste Commande Navigation) INS panel with a Thales TOTEM 3000 INS/GPS Data Entry and Display Unit.
+The Mirage 2000-5 Mk.2 upgrade introduced higher-resolution, night-vision-compatible LCD displays, and replaced the legacy PCN (poste commande navigation) INS panel with a Thales TOTEM 3000 INS/GPS data entry and display unit.
 Another upgrade is the addition of a second V/UHF radio with frequency evasion and enhanced encoding, replacing the older UHF "Red" radio that was installed on the Mirage 2000C and -5F.
 All of these enhancements were enabled by the integration of the Rafale's MDPU.